-Dividing Bog Plants
+Divide Bog Plants

 Bog plants include species like corkscrew rush, dwarf cattails and irises.
 Some have clumping roots, some have runners and some have rhizomes.
 Regardless of the type of root mass, here’s what to do with them:

-Dividing Water Lilies
+Divide Water Lilies

-Water lilies – both tropical and the hardy variety sold in our Grower’s Choice collection – are also relatively easy to divide.
-You’ll know it’s time to separate them when you notice fewer pads, reduced blooms or splitting pots.
+Water lilies – both tropical and the hardy variety sold in our Grower’s Choice collection – are also easy to divide.
+You’ll know it’s time to separate them when you notice fewer lily pads, reduced blooms or splitting pots.

-- Step 3: Identify the crowns, or the little buds where a new lily pad group will sprout, and cut between them with a sharp knife.
+- Identify the crowns, or the little buds where a new lily pad group will sprout, and cut between them with a sharp knife.
 Keep the pieces 3 to 4 inches in length.
 Each one of these will become a new water lily plant.

 Fertilize and Tend